-I went on to teach at many places, including the Educational Center for the Arts in New Haven, Connecticut and as a Yale University Teaching Fellow.
-But, I will tell you this--I learned the most from those sad-faced teenagers at Payne Whitney.
+I went on to teach creative writing in many places, including the Educational Center for the Arts in New Haven, NYU, UCLA, Fairfield University, Wesleyan University and as a Yale University Teaching Fellow.
+I taught children-at-risk, senior citizens, cowboy-poets and professional as well as seasoned writers, artists and actors.

-When I turned toward thoughts of retirement, I knew I wanted to leave a record of all those creative games I I had invented over the years.
-And so, The Writers Toolbox was born.
-The Writers Toolbox was released by Chronicle Books in 2007 and since then, it's never been out of print.
-It continues to sell well (both here and in the United Kingdom).
+It wasn't long before I knew I wanted to leave a record of all these creative games.
+And so, I brought The Writers Toolbox to Chronicle Books in 2007 and since then, it's never been out of print.
 It can be found in museum gift shops, independent bookstores and of course, on-line.

-And so, for this season--I give you not only a gift idea, but the possibility of healing, laughter and creative freedom.
+For this season--I give you not only a gift idea, but the possibility of healing, laughter and creativity.

 Love,